-Valcèzard is a tale of two rivers, the forest of Valbonne with its Carthusian monastery lying between the two, and sixteen ‘communes’ with their distinctive hill-top villages and expansive vineyards.
-The area offers myriad options for walking holidays in France.
+We are proud to say that the launch and success of our own Provence-West hiking tour persuaded the local office de tourisme to change its name from Valcèzard to that of Provence Occitane.
+Valcèzard or Provence Occitane is a tale of two rivers, the forest of Valbonne with its Carthusian monastery lying between the two, and sixteen ‘communes’ with 44 villages.
+Some are distinctive hill-top villages with expansive surrounding vineyards.
+The area offers myriad options for walking holidays.

 To the north, the Ardeche Gorge cuts spectacularly into the limestone bedrock as it meanders downstream towards the Rhone Valley.
 The vertical, and occasionally potholed sides, contrast starkly with the meandering calmness of the river bed below, save for the occasional shallow rapids.
 To the south, The Cèze is much more topographically diverse, with serrated gorges, followed by expansive and flat floodplain, and abrupt waterfalls before calmness is once again resumed.

 In stark contrast to the gentle stretches of the Ceze around Goudargues, where a canal flows down ‘Main Street,’ the river then carves great channels and cavities into the rocks at Sautadet, near Roque sur Cèze, the next village to the east, as its waters disappear into a complex network of galleries and cylindrical pot-holes, formed by the swirling movement of the pebbles.
-The whole site was probably the result of some unusual uplifting of the limestone bedrock five millions years ago.
+This Valcèzard site, the Sautadet Falls, was probably the result of some unusual uplifting of the limestone bedrock five millions years ago.

 What gives the terrain its unity are the vines, the lavender fields and, yes, the unmistakable homogeneity of the undulating ‘Garrigues.’